Hamas reeling but defiant as Israel pounds Gaza

 The United States, by contrast, placed the onus for the Gaza escalation on Hamas and said it backed Israel’s “self-defence”.

-“There is no justification for the violence that Hamas and other terrorist organisations are employing against the people of Israel,” said Mark Toner, deputy State Department spokesman.
+“There is no justification for the violence that Hamas and other terrorist organizations are employing against the people of Israel,” said Mark Toner, deputy State Department spokesman.

 The flare-up on Israel’s southern front came in a week when, up north, it fired at Syrian artillery positions it said had fired into the Israeli-annexed Golan Heights amid a civil war in Syria that has brought renewed instability to Lebanon next door.